digitopoi/learning/other/IndyCode/FunctionalCSharp/README.md

 # Going All In With Fuctional C# - Ed Charbeneau

+`In this workshop attendees will learn about functional C# by building a poker scoring game using C# 7.1 features.
+We’ll learn what new features were added in C# 7.1 to support functional programming.
+The pros/cons of functional vs. imperative programming will be explored to understand the strengths of each style.`

+`In this workshop we’ll learn:`

+Immutable Types
+Basic LINQ concepts
+Advanced LINQ concepts (Yield)
+Func Delegates
+Expression Bodied Members
+Extension methods and pipe-lining
+Thread Safe Collections
+Tuples
+This is a rapid fire workshop using a poker scoring kata.
+We’ll learn at an accelerated pace with challenge based intervals with solutions given at the end of each interval.
+We’ll use these challenges to compare methodologies and reveal that we can tackle one problem in many ways using code.
+In the end we’ll reveal that using a mix of functional and imperative programming can tackle most challenges in a single line of code.

 ## Functional Programming

 Imperative programming is dependent on state.
 Functional programming aims to be less dependent.